-HAGATNA, Guam — A jury convicted a Guam man Monday of murdering three Japanese tourists in a crash and stabbing rampage last year that hurt 11 others.
+HAGATNA, Guam — A Guam man convicted of killing three Japanese tourists in a crash and stabbing rampage last year was sentenced Thursday to life in prison.

-The panel of 10 women and two men rejected the mental illness defense of 22-year-old Chad Ryan DeSoto.
+DeSoto, who was dressed in blue jeans and a prison-issued orange T-shirt, had pleaded not guilty by reason of mental illness.
 His lawyers argued he spiraled out of control into psychosis after his grandfather died and his girlfriend moved to Utah.

 The rampage rocked the small island U.S. territory and raised questions of tourist safety in Japan and elsewhere.
 Guam's economy depends heavily on tourism.